lacucinadimica/lacucinadimica.github.io/content/Kitchen/RecipeIndex/Agnolotti.md

 I recently discovered these super cute-looking filled pasta, and I like them a lot.
 Agnolotti are easier to shape than cappelletti or tortellini but still feel like more than just ravioli.
 Of course, I don't really have a recipe for them, but below is an attempt at explaining what to do.

 The filling is up to you, as long as it's not too thick (it'll make forming the agnolotti more complicated than it has to be).
-Most fillings go like this: finely chop a shallot, saute it, add [insert main ingredient], parmesan, cream cheese, salt, pepper, and a pinch of nutmeg, and food-process everything.
+Most fillings go like this: finely chop a shallot, saute it, add the main ingredient you choose, parmesan, cream cheese, salt, pepper, and a pinch of nutmeg, and food-process everything.
 The main ingredients can be ham and cheese, prosciutto, blanched and squeezed spinach, or braised meat.

 As per the dough, as a general rule, every time you make pasta dough, you should account for 1 egg per person, but for filled pasta, it's more like 0.75 eggs per person.
 This recipe should be enough for 4 people.